microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The vasculature of all animals was instilled with the iodine-based contrast agent μAngiofil (Fumedica AG, Switzerland).

-The contrast agent μAngiofil was prepared following the manufacturer's instructions by first combining the two components 'Contrast Solution' and 'PU'.
+The contrast agent μAngiofil was prepared following the manufacturer's instructions by first combining the two components 'Contrast Solution' and 'PU', already packaged at the correct ratio.
 These pre-mixed components were then mixed with a hardener immediately before instillation into the cannulated vascular system of the animals.
+The correct mixing ratio is set by the syringe size in the commercially available μAngiofil sets.
 Perfusion was conducted using a syringe pump to maintain consistent flow rates between 1 and 1.5 ml/min, ensuring reproducibility across experiments.

 The perfusion of the animals was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].